PTank/ansible-neovim/README.md

 # Neovim Ansible

-Install `neovim` and configure it with co-configuration with `vim`.
+Install `neovim` from package, appimage or build source and configure plugins.

 ## Vim